DavidBoja/pose-independent-anthropometry/Readme.md

 - `transfer_method` is the way of obtaning the landmarks and can be one of the following:

   - `simple` where the transferred landmarks correspond to the actual SMPL landmarks
-  - `nn` where the transferred landmarks correspond to the nearest neighbor of each fitted SMPL landmark
+  - `nn` where the transferred landmarks correspond to the nearest neighbor of each fitted SMPL landmark and the scan
-  - `nn_threshold` where the transferred landmark is the nearest neighbor of the fitted SMPL landmark if it is below the `nn_threshold` (defined below), else it is the actual SMPL landmark
+  - `nn_threshold` where the transferred landmark is the nearest neighbor of the fitted SMPL landmark to the scan if the distance is below the `nn_threshold` (defined below), else it is the actual SMPL landmark

 - `nn_threshold` is the nearest neighbor threshold in meters for the nn_threshold transfer method

-The landmarks will be saved in the same folder as the parameters `fit_paths`.
+The landmarks will be saved in the same folder as the parameters `fit_paths` and the `transfer_method` used in the paper is the `simple` one.

 <br>